Mike-Bou/monero-wallet-gui-aarch64-AppleSilicon/README.md

 V0.18.3.1:

 The monero-wallet-gui source code needs updating to work with Qt5.15.
 I cannot build it.
-The Monero Org is woking on ARM version for MAC OS, also, later, Linux and Windows.
+The Monero Org has now released an ARM version for MAC OS, also, later, Linux and Windows.